Prakash-code-sys/Self-ticket-Generate/README.md

 union
 select healthcheck,types,mins,date,
 case
-when prashant = 'C' and code = 'C' then 'Prashant'
-End as author
+when prashant = 'C' and code = 'C' then 'Prashanth' End as author from final where prashant = 'C' and code = 'C'
-from final
-where prashant = 'C' and code = 'C'